This post may contain affiliate links. See my disclosure policy.

 To reheat in the microwave, add a spoonful of milk, heavy cream, or reserved pasta water and cover loosely.
 Heat in 30-second intervals, stirring between each round, until fully warmed.

-More Creamy Pasta Recipes
+More Alfredo Recipes

-If you make this blackened chicken Alfredo recipe, I’d love to hear how it turned out in the comment section below!
+If you make this blackened Chicken Alfredo recipe, I’d love to hear how it turned out in the comment section below!
 Your review will help other readers in the community.
 And if you’re hungry for more delicious food inspiration and exclusive content, join my free newsletter here.

 Save this recipe!